AndyHuntYork/AudioKit-Course-Materials/5-ReverbUI/README.md

 # Reverb-UI

-The AudioFileReverb app demonstrates how to play an audio file, and affect that file with reverb controlled through a `UISlider`.
+The ReverbUI app demonstrates how to play an audio file, and affect that file with reverb controlled through a `UISlider`.

 It's intended to provide students with a gentle introduction to topics such as classes,